nus-cs2103-AY2122S1/ip/README.md

 ### Adding a `todo` task
 Format: `todo TASK_DESCRIPTION`

+Examples:
 * `todo cook lunch`
 * `todo mop the floor :-(`

 ### Adding a `event` task
 Format: `event TASK_DESCRIPTION /at DATE TIME`
 * The date must be in yyyy-mm-dd format.
 * The time must be in hhmm format.

 Examples:
 * `event charity run /at 2021-09-17 0600`
 * `event khai's wedding /at 2024-12-12 0900`